Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 ### TySON

 The AnnaDB query language uses the `TySON` format.
 The main difference from other data formats is that each item has a value and prefix.
-The prefix can mark the data type or query type (as it is used in AnnaDB) or any other information, useful for the parser.
+The prefix can mark the data or query type (as it is used in AnnaDB) or any other useful for the parser information.
 This adds more flexibility to the data structure design - it is allowed to use as many custom data types as the developer needs.

 You can read more about the `TySON` format [here](https://github.com/roman-right/tyson)